-This popular Japanese learning app, helps students study and master the written aspects of the language.
-The app also has a notable grammar section, but it's with written Japanese that it truly shines.
+This popular learning Japanese app, helps students study and master the written aspects of the language.
+The app also has a notable grammar section, but it's with written Japanese that it truly shines the best.
 Obenkyo teaches kanji, katakana, as well as hiragana.

 Obenkyo isn't structured like a traditional course.
 It's more for independent learners.
-You're free to study and explore all of the content of the app at once, versus walking through a step by step lesson system.
+You're free to learn Japanese and explore all of the content of the app at once, versus walking through a step by step lesson system.

 The real strength of Obenkyo is that it lets you study and practice through multiple choice questions as well as written answers.
 You can literally practice writing kanji on the app.
 The app is also free to use which is awesome.

 5) Tae Kim's Guide to Learning Japanese